They Knew Too Much About Flying Saucers: Influence

 They Knew Too Much About Flying Saucers briefly made the best-seller lists in 1956.

 Conspiracism scholar Michael Barkun writes that the book's 'Men in Black' "quickly became a staple of UFO folklore".

 Historian Aaron Gulyas, describing the book as "one of the few saucer books I can read over and over again", noted that "during the 1970s, 1980s, and 1990s, UFO conspiracy theorists would incorporate the MIB into their increasingly complex and paranoid visions."
 Folklore historian Curtis Peebles suggests that Barker's tale of the Men in Black may have been inspired by "contactee" George Adamski's story of an encounter with FBI agents.

-According to the Skeptical Inquirer article "Gray Barker: My Friend, the Myth-Maker", there may have been "a grain of truth" to Barker's writings on the Men in Black, in that government agencies did attempt to discourage public interest in UFOs during the 1950s.
+According to the Skeptical Inquirer article "Gray Barker: My Friend, the Myth-Maker", by John Sherwood, there may have been "a grain of truth" to Barker's writings on the Men in Black, in that government agencies did attempt to discourage public interest in UFOs during the 1950s.
 However, Barker is thought to have greatly embellished the facts of the situation.
 In the same Skeptical Inquirer article, Sherwood revealed that, in the late 1960s, he and Barker collaborated on a brief fictional notice alluding to the Men in Black, which was published as fact first in Raymond A. Palmer's Flying Saucers magazine and some of Barker's own publications.
 In the story, Sherwood (writing as "Dr. Richard H. Pratt") claimed he was ordered to silence by the "blackmen" after learning that UFOs were time-travelling vehicles.
 Barker later wrote to Sherwood, "Evidently the fans swallowed this one with a gulp."

 In 1962, Bender himself authored an account of the events, Flying Saucers and the Three Men, which described the "Men in Black" as supernatural, floating about the floor and emitting bluish light.

-The Knew Too Much About Flying Saucer influenced 1990s popular culture, most notably The X-Files and Men in Black films.
+The Knew Too Much About Flying Saucers influenced 1990s popular culture, most notably The X-Files and Men in Black films.
 One author would liken The X-Files to a "spinoff of the gospel according to Barker".